ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/tabbed-navigation.md

 You will also have to modify a couple of the pages to compensate for the change:

-- in `tests/unit/views/TeaListPage.spec.ts` find the 'navigates to the tea details page when a tea card is clicked' test and change the expected route from `/teas/tea/4` to `/tabs/teas/tea/4`
+- in `tests/unit/views/TeaListPage.spec.ts` find the 'navigates to the tea details page when a tea card is clicked' test and change the expected route from `/teas/tea/4` to `/tabs/teas/tea/4` (the actual ID number may be different in your test)
 - modify the code in `src/views/TeaListPage.vue` accordingly
 - modify the `defaultHref` for the back button in the `TeaDetailsPage` view to be `/tabs/teas`